Source code for rocketpy.rocket.parachute

 from ..prints.parachute_prints import _ParachutePrints

-[docs] class Parachute: """Keeps parachute information.
+[docs] class Parachute: """Keeps information of the parachute, which is modeled as a hemispheroid.
 Attributes ---------- Parachute.name : string Parachute name, such as drogue and main.
 Has no impact in simulation, as it is only used to display data in a more organized matter.
 Parachute.cd_s : float Drag coefficient times reference area for parachute.
 It has units of area and must be given in squared meters.
 Parachute.trigger : callable, float, str This parameter defines the trigger condition for the parachute ejection system.
 It can be one of the following: - A callable function that takes three arguments: 1.
 Freestream pressure in pascals.
 2. Height in meters above ground level.
 3. The state vector of the simulation, which is defined as: `[x, y, z, vx, vy, vz, e0, e1, e2, e3, wx, wy, wz]`.
 4. A list of sensors that are attached to the rocket.
 The most recent measurements of the sensors are provided with the ``sensor.measurement`` attribute.
 The sensors are listed in the same order as they are added to the rocket.
 The function should return ``True`` if the parachute ejection system should be triggered and False otherwise.
 The function will be called according to the specified sampling rate. - A float value, representing an absolute height in meters.
 In this case, the parachute will be ejected when the rocket reaches this height above ground level. - The string "apogee" which triggers the parachute at apogee, i.e., when the rocket reaches its highest point and starts descending.
 Parachute.triggerfunc : function Trigger function created from the trigger used to evaluate the trigger condition for the parachute ejection system.
 It is a callable function that takes three arguments: Freestream pressure in Pa, Height above ground level in meters, and the state vector of the simulation.
 The returns ``True`` if the parachute ejection system should be triggered and ``False`` otherwise. .. note: The function will be called according to the sampling rate specified.
 Parachute.sampling_rate : float Sampling rate, in Hz, for the trigger function.
 Parachute.lag : float Time, in seconds, between the parachute ejection system is triggered and the parachute is fully opened.
 Parachute.noise : tuple, list List in the format (mean, standard deviation, time-correlation).
 The values are used to add noise to the pressure signal which is passed to the trigger function.
 Default value is (0, 0, 0).
 Units are in Pa.
 Parachute.noise_bias : float Mean value of the noise added to the pressure signal, which is passed to the trigger function.
 Unit is in Pa.
 Parachute.noise_deviation : float Standard deviation of the noise added to the pressure signal, which is passed to the trigger function.
 Unit is in Pa.
 Parachute.noise_corr : tuple, list Tuple with the correlation between noise and time.
 Parachute.noise_signal : list of tuple List of (t, noise signal) corresponding to signal passed to trigger function.
 Completed after running a simulation.
 Parachute.noisy_pressure_signal : list of tuple List of (t, noisy pressure signal) that is passed to the trigger function.
 Completed after running a simulation.
 Parachute.clean_pressure_signal : list of tuple List of (t, clean pressure signal) corresponding to signal passed to trigger function.
 Completed after running a simulation.
 Parachute.noise_signal_function : Function Function of noiseSignal.
 Parachute.noisy_pressure_signal_function : Function Function of noisy_pressure_signal.
-Parachute.clean_pressure_signal_function : Function Function of clean_pressure_signal. """
+Parachute.clean_pressure_signal_function : Function Function of clean_pressure_signal.
+Parachute.drag_coefficient : float Drag coefficient of the inflated canopy shape, used only when ``radius`` is not provided to estimate the parachute radius from ``cd_s``: ``R = sqrt(cd_s / (drag_coefficient * pi))``.
+Typical values: 1.4 for hemispherical canopies (default), 0.75 for flat circular canopies, 1.5 for extended-skirt canopies.
+Parachute.radius : float Length of the non-unique semi-axis (radius) of the inflated hemispheroid parachute in meters.
+If not provided at construction time, it is estimated from ``cd_s`` and ``drag_coefficient``.
+Parachute.height : float Length of the unique semi-axis (height) of the inflated hemispheroid parachute in meters.
+Parachute.porosity : float Geometric porosity of the canopy (ratio of open area to total canopy area), in [0, 1].
+Affects only the added-mass scaling during descent; it does not change ``cd_s`` (drag).
+The default value of 0.0432 is chosen so that the resulting ``added_mass_coefficient`` equals approximately 1.0 ("neutral" added-mass behavior).
+Parachute.added_mass_coefficient : float Coefficient used to calculate the added-mass due to dragged air.
+It is calculated from the porosity of the parachute. """

 [docs] def __str__(self): """Returns a string representation of the Parachute class.
 Returns ------- string String representation of Parachute class.
 It is human readable. """ return f"Parachute {self.name.title()} with a cd_s of {self.cd_s:.4f} m2"